trishameyer/mboutique/README.md

 # MBoutique

-## Assignment 2
+## Assignment 3
-We will be building out the second page of the MBoutique website
+We will be building out the third page of the MBoutique website

 ### Step 1
 - Open Sublime Text